32 Best Things to do in Denver in Winter

 There are just four mints in the entire country, and the Denver Mint is especially worth seeing.
 It’s the largest coin producer in the world, manufacturing billions of pieces each year.
 Learn the facility’s rich history on this free tour which ranks as one of the best free things to do in Denver in the winter.

-Outside of a few select dates and federal holidays, tours occur Monday through Thursday at 8 am, 9:30 am, 12:30 pm, and 2 pm.
+Outside of a few select dates and federal holidays, tours occur Monday through Thursday at 8 am, 9:30 am, 11 am, 12:30 pm, 2 pm, and 3:30 pm.
 Tickets are available via email or by visiting the ticket window day of.
 If you choose the latter, we recommend arriving early to get in line and reserve your spot.
 Make sure to leave your camera and bags at home, too!

 Longhorn cattle at the annual National Western Stock Show in Denver, Colorado